 Your responses will be anonymous, but we will be able to tell whether you have completed the survey.
 Your trip leader may choose to make completion of this survey a component of your course grade.

 You will likely take many amazing photographs during your trip.
-The Media School wants to show future students what each trip has to offer, and will give you the opportunity to share your favorite photos with us through a shared Box folder in the weeks following your return.
-By sharing photos to this Box folder, you grant The Media School permission to republish these photographs in future web and print communications.
+The Media School wants to show future students what each trip has to offer, and will give you the opportunity to share your favorite photos with us through a shared cloud folder in the weeks following your return.
+By sharing photos to this folder, you grant The Media School permission to republish these photographs in future web and print communications.